Nicolás Femia: Career

 Femia's senior career got underway with Huracán of the Primera División.
 He didn't make an appearance in the aforementioned competition, but did play in the Copa Argentina against Central Córdoba (R) on 18 July 2016; a late cameo in a 2–1 win.
 Two years later, in August 2018, Femia agreed a move to Primera B Metropolitana's Sacachispas.
 His debut arrived on 17 August versus Barracas Central, as Femia also scored his first goal as they drew 2–2.
 In total, twenty games and three goals, which included a brace over Deportivo Español, occurred.
 July 2019 saw Femia join newly promoted Primera División team Central Córdoba.

 Femia netted on his top-flight bow versus Atlético Tucumán, as he secured Santiago del Estero's Central Córdoba their first three points in the Primera División for forty-eight years.
 He appeared just once more for the club, departing in January 2020 to Villa Dálmine of Primera B Nacional.
 Two appearances followed, prior to the season's curtailment due to the COVID-19 pandemic.
 On 29 September 2020, Femia completed a move to Bulgarian football with First Professional Football League side Etar; penning a two-year contract.
 His debut arrived in a 2–2 draw against CSKA Sofia on 4 October.
 He picked up an injury in training soon after.

+On 20 January 2024, Femia joined Italian side Alessandria on a free transfer, signing a contract until the end of the season.